 While Joomla is a fantastic CMS with a lot of good qualities, there might come a time when you feel like you’ve outgrown it and want to expand your horizons using a new platform.
+If you read our WordPress vs Joomla comparison, you might be considering moving your Joomla website to WordPress.

 If you haven’t had the time to familiarize yourself with WordPress yet, you might think that it doesn’t offer much that Joomla doesn’t.
 Both are, after all, hugely popular open-source platforms – although WordPress has a clear advantage when it comes to the sheer size of its user base, which has launched over 74 million websites versus Joomla’s respectable 2.4 million.